-115. That development was so troubling to Duffy that he felt compelled to bring his concerns-including concerns about the cost overruns and schedule delays at OT-to the attention of Rio Tinto's senior leadership in London.
+135. The instruction to stop providing his consulting reports to the Executive Committee was so troubling to Duffy that he felt compelled to bring his concerns-including concerns about the cost overruns and schedule delays at OT-to the attention of Rio Tinto's senior leadership in London.
 He did so by specifically raising them with the Head of Human Resources, Vera Kirikova, at a meeting on September 6, 2017.
-After Duffy reported the concerns he was hearing about Oyu Tolgoi and the instruction to discontinue the reports his firm was providing from senior leaders in Mongolia, Kirikova told Duffy he would have to drop and disregard those concerns.
-As Duffy explained, Kirikova was an intermediary for Defendant
+In connection with that meeting, Duffy provided Kirikova with a document containing comments taken from coaching assessments in 2016 and 2017 and used in Executive Committee reporting that included numerous comments from Rio personnel in Mongolia and at headquarters in London concerning the cost overruns, schedule delays, and other misconduct at Oyu Tolgoi.
+Those included comments from senior leaders involved with OT confirming the very facts that the ICG later confirmed in its review, and demonstrated that Defendants Jacques and Soirat knew about the cost overruns and delays by no later than September 2017.
+These comments included: